-Known for their gentle rolling hills, the Cotswolds, as the UK’s largest Area of Outstanding Beauty (AONB) has become a favourite bolthole for the rich and famous.
-With so much to see and do, it’s easy to imagine why people are flocking here to seek respite from hectic city life.
+The bucolic English countryside found in the Cotswolds, the UK’s largest Area of Outstanding Beauty (AONB), has become a favourite for visitors who just love the gentle rolling hills, the honey coloured Cotswold stone cottages and picture perfect villages.
+With so much to see and do, it’s easy to imagine why people choose the Cotswold villages as the perfect destination for short and long luxury escapes.

 1. Take in English culture at Blenheim Palace – One of our favourite places to visit in the Cotswolds has to be Blenheim Palace.
 This UNESCO world heritage site is absolutely stunning and a real must see!
 Dive into the history of the palace and the grounds, designed by Capability Brown and stay long enough to be won-over by one of the many events they host, from; art exhibitions, delightful garden shows, a battle of the proms night to classic cars shows.